GireeshPG/GireeshPG/README.md

 - 👋 Hi, I’m @GireeshPG
 - 👀 I’m interested in coding and development
 - 🌱 I’m currently seeking oppurtunities
-- I'm currently focussing on dsa
+- I'm currently looking for job oppurtunities
 - ✉️ you can contact me at p.g.gireesh22@gmail.com
 <!---
 GireeshPG/GireeshPG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.